Sports-Club-Management-Platform/microsite/docs/Architecture.md

 This microservice is responsible for managing the creation, sale, and distribution of tickets for games.
 It handles ticket booking, issuance, and validation.

+### Games management API

+This microservice manages the games available on the platform.
+It includes features such as game creation, scheduling, and results tracking.
+It also provides information about upcoming games, past games, and pavilions.

 ### Emails management API

 This microservice handles the sending of emails for various purposes, such as notifications, confirmations, and updates.
 It integrates with email delivery services to ensure that the platform can communicate with its users effectively.